otrv4/otrv4/otrv4.md

       `their_dh_first` and Client Profile from the previously received Identity message.
     * Send a new Auth-R message with the new values received.

-If the state is `ENCRYPTED_MESSAGES` or `FINISHED`:

-  * Validate the new Identity message.
-Ignore the message if validation fails.
-  * If validation succeeds:
-    * Remember the sender's instance tag to use as the receiver's instance tag for future messages.
-    * Reply with an Auth-R message.
-    * Transition to the `WAITING_AUTH_I` state.

 Otherwise:
    * Ignore the message.